 Landmine Shoulder Press Sets, Reps, and Intensity

 Below are recommendations for sets, reps, and weight (intensity) for the landmine shoulder press.
 The below guidelines are simply recommendations and can be altered to fit your specific goals.

 To Gain Muscle

-If you’re looking to pack mass into your delts, aim to perform more volume with a moderate amount of weight.
+If you’re looking to pack mass into your delts, chest and arms, aim to perform more volume with a moderate amount of weight.

 To Gain Strength

 While you don’t want to load this exercise up with your one-rep max, many lifters will find this more comfortable than traditional overhead presses.
 As a result, you can and may want to use this as your primary pressing movement.

 To Improve Muscle Endurance

 To increase muscle endurance for athletes who have a high dependency on shoulder, triceps, and upper body pressing in their sport (competitive athletes, climbers, boxers, etc.).

 - Do 2–4 sets of 12–20 repetitions with a light to moderate load.